-In terms of the selection process of independent directors, when the independent directors are due to retire from their term of office or when there is a need to nominate more independent directors, the Nomination, Compensation and Corporate Governance Committee will consider selecting qualified persons who have experience, knowledge and expertise suitable and beneficial to the Company and also meet the minimum qualifications set forth below and set the remuneration to be proposed to the Board of Directors' Meeting or the Shareholders' Meeting for consideration pursuant to the Company's Articles of Association.
+In terms of the selection process of independent directors, when the independent directors are due to retire from their term of office or when there is a need to nominate more independent directors, the Nomination, Compensation and Corporate Governance Committee will consider selecting qualified persons who have experiences, knowledge and expertise suitable and beneficial to the Company and also meet the minimum qualifications set forth below.
+Nominees Annual Report 2020 214 FNS Holdings Public Company Limitedwill be proposed to the Board of Directors' Meeting or the Shareholders' Meeting for consideration pursuant to the Company's Articles of Association.